This traditional Mardi Gras yeast coffee cake is formed into a ring, frosted and then sprinkled with purple, green, and yellow sugar.

 I was introduced to King Cake many years ago when I attended a conference in New Orleans during Mardi Gras.
 King Cake is available from January 6 through Fat Tuesday (the day before Ash Wednesday).
 In Louisiana, p

 You can make a King Cake at home but be sure to allow enough time since it has to be proofed two times.
-The dough is a yeast dough which you fill with with cinnamon sugar, cream cheese or cream cheese and fruit.
+The dough is a yeast dough that you fill with cinnamon sugar, cream cheese, or cream cheese and fruit.
 This recipe uses a cinnamon cream cheese filling with roasted pecans.
 If you prefer, you can leave out the nuts.

 Bake a King Cake for your family!
 I bet it is a hit and will be a tradition just like it is for my family.
 Happy Baking!

 Please note: This recipe is from Southern Living and I have made a few changes to the original recipe.Print